Electric-Coin-Company/zcash-docs/source/rtd_pages/tor.rst

 Running Zcash through Tor will make all outgoing connections be anonymized on the network, and will suffice for most situations.
 This is actually quite easy to do!

 Download and run Tor Browser.
-This will automatically run a SOCKS proxy on 127.0.0.1:9150 (with default confirguration settings).
+This will automatically run a SOCKS proxy on 127.0.0.1:9150 (with default configuration settings).
 While Tor Browser (and its proxy) is running, connect zcashd to it with:

 	.. code-block:: bash